 At Cottage One, youth and families are viewed as valued partners in the treatment process.
 So, we work towards building on existing strengths and personal resources of each young person.
 We believe that new skills and abilities can be learned and that meaningful relationships are a key to effective treatment and to future success in the community.

-Please note: This program can only be accessed for youth with Child and Family Services status and referral by a caseworker or through referral by a Family Support for Children with Disabilities caseworker.
+Please note: This program can only be accessed for youth with Children’s Services status and referral by a case worker.